 - They set your rank

-A study conducted in the year 2017 revealed that online reviews have been essential elements that set the ranking of a firm, where there remain an evident link amidst the number of positive reviews, negative reviews as well as responses in local search outcomes (Bright Ideas, 2020).
+A study conducted in 2017 revealed that online reviews had been essential elements that set the ranking of a firm, where there remains an evident link amidst the number of positive reviews, negative reviews, and responses in local search outcomes (Bright Ideas 2020).

-Users significantly rely on online reviews – 87% of users search for firms with a 3-5 star rating prior to making a purchase from domestic business.
+Users significantly rely on online reviews – 87% of users search for firms with a 3-5 star rating before purchasing a domestic business.

-Hence, once you list down your brand in the Local Google’s 3-Pack, good reviews posted by users can evidently boost your click-through rate.
+Hence, once you list down your brand in Local Google’s 3-Pack, good reviews posted by users can boost your click-through rate.
 Check the visual below by Chadha (2019):